Discover the best of nature's secrets.......

 Relax in the comfort of your cabin, admire the most glorious sunrise from your own private balcony, venture out on scenic self drives, experience a variety of self guided rainforest walking trails, hikes and treks, view Platypus in the wild at Broken River, visit stunning lookouts, journey to Eungella Dam, and enjoy an abundant variety of flora and fauna.

 Eungella National Park is Australia's largest continuous stretch of sub-tropical rainforest, and is one of the most beautiful of Queensland National Parks.
-Explorers can experience over 20 km of self guided walking trails, catering to all fitness levels.
-For the more adventurous and serious hiker, Eungella National Park is the starting point for the self guided 5 day 56 km Mackay Highlands Great Walk.
+Explorers can experience over 20 km of self guided walking trails, which cater to all fitness levels.
+For the more adventurous hiker, Eungella National Park is the starting point for the self guided 5 day 56 km Mackay Highlands Great Walk.

 The nearest fuel service station (BP) is located just East of Finch Hatton township.

 Our cabins are centrally located, and just walking distance to the Eungella Chalet (Hotel), Store, rainforest walks entrance, tennis court, restaurant, dining and lookout.
-Only 5 km to Broken River, Platypus viewing, National Park camping, Information centre, and Kiosk.
+Only 5 km to Broken River, Platypus viewing, National Park camping, Information centre and meals.

 Find us on North Street (first street on right, at top of Eungella range).
 Located 80 km inland from the Eastern Coast of Mackay, Queensland.
 Approximately 970 km (603 miles) North of Brisbane, Australia, and only 2.5 hrs to Airlie Beach, Great Barrier Reef and Whitsundays.